Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

     bugfix: alphamorph feature "fix edging on default hidden materials" forgot to check that add-morphs were modifying the relevant material, oops
-    bugfix: armtwist, model compat, others were failing file-write when file path contained spaces, oops add better err checking to separate "file doesn't exist" from other kinds of errors
+    bugfix: armtwist, model compat, others were failing file-write when file path contained spaces, oops add better err checking to separate "file doesn't exist" from other kinds of errors translation shows error message if googletrans is not installed tex file sort will ask for what unused files it should move